 - Scene selector: This type of dimmer allows you to control all the lighting in one room from a single dimmer, creating layered lighting for different looks or scenes to suit activities ranging from taking a nap to cooking dinner.

 Before purchasing a dimmer switch, first determine the wattage capacity it has to handle.
 Dimmer switches all have ratings that tell you their maximum watt capacity.
-For example, a dimmer switch may have a capacity of 250 watts for LED and 600 watts for incandescent bulbs.
-This means it can hand up to fifty 5-watt LED bulbs or ten 60-watt incandescent bulbs.
+For example, a dimmer switch with a capacity of 250 watts for LED and 600 watts for incandescent bulbs can handle up to 50 5-watt LED bulbs or 10 60-watt incandescent bulbs.
 Be sure to calculate the total wattage of the lights that are in the space the dimmer will control, and make sure the dimmer can handle the load.

 Add lights to the growing list of things you can control with a smartphone.
 Smart dimmers can connect to iOS, Alexa, Google, and Android devices, allowing you to control your lights from your phone, via voice command from the comfort of your couch, or even from hundreds of miles away.
 You can also use this technology to program your lighting to dim or brighten automatically, depending on the time of day.